Cleancodefactory/QuickJS/README.md

 # QuickJS
-A QuickJS hosting plugin for CoreKraft (currently alpha, only data loader is supported for now)
+A QuickJS hosting plugin for CoreKraft (currently alpha, only data loader is supported for now) - see [documentation](Documentation/start.md)